flameshot-org/flameshot/README.md

 Info: If I take code from your project and that implies a relicense to GPLv3, you can reuse my changes with the original previous license of your project applied.

+## Privacy Policy
+This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.

+## Code Signing Policy
+Free code signing provided by [SignPath.io](https://signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

+Code signing is currently a manual process so not every patch release will be signed.

 ## Contribute
 If you want to contribute check the [CONTRIBUTING.md](docs/CONTRIBUTING.md)

 ## Acknowledgment
 Thanks to those who have shown interest in the early development process: